 Our subsidiaries are subject to comprehensive regulations and other requirements.
 State insurance regulators impose various capital requirements on our mortgage insurance subsidiaries, including Risk-to-capital, other risk-based capital measures and surplus requirements.
 In addition, the GSEs, as the largest purchasers of conventional mortgage loans and therefore the primary beneficiaries of most of our mortgage insurance, impose eligibility requirements that private mortgage insurers must satisfy to be approved to insure loans purchased by the GSEs.
 In order to be eligible to insure loans purchased by the GSEs, mortgage insurers such as Radian Guaranty must meet the GSEs' eligibility requirements, or PMIERs, which became effective December 31, 2015.
 The PMIERs aim to ensure that approved insurers will possess the financial and operational capacity to serve as strong counterparties to the GSEs throughout various market conditions.
+The PMIERs are comprehensive, covering virtually all aspects of the business and operations of a private mortgage insurer.
 The PMIERs financial requirements require that a mortgage insurer's Available Assets meet or exceed its Minimum Required Assets.
 Radian Guaranty currently is an approved mortgage insurer under the PMIERs and is in compliance with the PMIERs financial requirements.
 See "Regulation."